zer2/fantasy-basketball-optimizer/about/turnovers.md

-# Diet soda, the electoral college, and turnovers
+# The curious case of turnovers

+Turnovers are weird.
+When players are getting a lot of touches, typically they are contributing more by adding points, blocks, steals, etc, but they are also hurting performance in turnovers.
+Doing well in turnovers requires the exact opposite of what it takes to do well in other categories- the best players for turnovers are those who avoid the ball or ride the bench.

-Turnovers are unique in fantasy basketball as the only "negative" category.
-This unique property makes turnovers a weird category to strategize around and leads many analysts to recommend manually down-weighting it by $75\%$ or even $100\%$.
+Including turnovers in player rankings punishes the stars for being stars and rewards irrelevant players, which feels wrong to many, including professional analysts.
+As a result, they often recommend manually down-weighting the category by $75\%$ or even $100\%$.

 There are real arguments to be made for this approach.
 However, my own analysis has led me to believe that none of the arguments are strong enough to warrant such an extreme treatment.
 As such, the website's default is to weigh turnovers as normal.

-This article is my attempt to explain why none of the arguments are convincing to me.
-As it turns out, the underlying logic gets complicated.
-It touches on concepts that are important to seemingly unrelated topics, including the effect of diet soda on health and how voter power is distributed by the electoral college.
-Hopefully it gives you some food for thought!
+My thinking on this topic is not entirely rigorous, which is why I am not including it in the paper or incorporating it into H-scoring.
+Still, I realize that deciding how to treat turnovers is an important part of fantasy drafting, and that my default goes against the grain of community wisdom.
+So I will go through the arguments against considering turnovers equally here, and explain why they are not convincing to me

 ## 1. The first argument: low-turnover teams tend to lose

 The most common argument for ignoring turnovers, especially for the Most Categories format, is that teams which perform poorly in turnovers tend to do better overall and vice versa.
+The implicit conclusion from this fact is that trying to do better in turnovers make you do worse overall, or at least is not enormously helpful.

 The statement of fact is incontrovertibly true.
 However, concluding from it that doing well in turnovers does not increase overall win probability is a fallacy of [reverse causality](https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation). __It may be true that doing well in turnovers is associated with losing overall.
-However, that does not mean that investing in turnovers decreases the probability of winning.
-Investing in turnovers could still increase the probability of winning, perhaps as much as investing in other categories does, or more__
+However, that does not necessarily mean anything about the causal relationship between the two.
+Investing in turnovers could still increase the probability of winning as much as investing in other categories does or more__

 ### Unpacking the fallacy